 We use a metadata dictionary and several broadly adopted metadata authorities to help ensure consistency across our item descriptions.

-The Digital Heritage Center uses two mechanisms for publishing digital content to digitalnc.org: CONTENTdm and the Internet Archive.
+The Digital Heritage Center uses three mechanisms for publishing digital content to digitalnc.org: CONTENTdm, the Internet Archive, and ChronAm.

 CONTENTdm, a product of OCLC, is digital collection management software.
 It allows us to describe and organize digital images, metadata, and full text to be presented at digitalnc.org.
 Items are grouped into the following collections: